 When the mercury rises, cool off at one of these beaches in and around Calgary!

-On a hot day, thereโs no better place to be than near waterโฆ or in it!
-Whether you want to sunbathe, wade, swim, or paddle, youโll find a suitable beach spot here.
-Weโve rounded up the best public beaches in Calgary as well as the best beaches near Calgary.
+On a hot day, there’s no better place to be than near water… or in it!
+Whether you want to sunbathe, wade, swim, or paddle, you’ll find a sweet spot here.
+We’ve rounded up the best public beaches in Calgary, best beaches near Calgary, plus what to pack for a day at the beach.
 Go early to get parking and have a backup plan in case your favorite beach is busy.

 Calgary Beaches

-Calgaryโs best beaches โ manmade, sandy beaches โ are at private lake communities with the exception of Sikome Lake, but there are several gravel beaches worth visiting if you just want to wade and sunbathe.
-Some gravel beaches along the Bow River, Elbow River, and Fish Creek include the following:
+Most of Calgary’s best beaches – manmade, sandy beaches with water deep enough for swimming – are at private lake communities, but Sikome Lake has a sandy beach and there are several gravel beaches perfect for wading and sunbathing.
+Beaches along the Bow River, Elbow River, and Fish Creek include the following:

-- Fish Creek Provincial Park, Calgaryโs largest park, has a few gravel beaches(see the Fish Creek map here):
+Fish Creek Provincial Park, Calgary’s largest park, has a manmade lake (Sikome Lake – mentioned above) plus a few gravel beaches:

 - From Bow Valley Ranche parking lot, head south and then turn right just before the bridge to access the creek and a small waterfall.
 Fun place to splash on a hot day.